All Calls Are Free and Confidential

 Heroin Addiction Recovery

-Our heroin treatment program focuses on individualized care.
-We know that no two addicts are exactly alike.
-Because of this, our clinicians design personalized treatment plans tailored to the specific needs of each of our clients.
-The clients at our Dallas Texas drug rehab participate in various types of treatment, including:
+Our Dallas, Texas heroin rehab program focuses on individualized care.
+We know that no two addicts are precisely alike.
+Because of this, our clinicians design personalized addiction treatment plans tailored to the specific needs of each of our clients.
+The clients at our drug rehab center participate in various types of treatment, including:

 These sources of tension and anxiety are often the triggers that lead heroin addicts to relapse.
-By giving our clients the tools to deal with these stressful situations, we provide them with an alternative to their past addictive behavior.
+Giving our clients the tools to deal with these stressful situations provides them with an alternative to their past addictive behavior.

 At our drug treatment center, we offer medications to treat the physical effects of cravings and withdrawal.
-We provide counseling to address the feelings and thoughts that caused the addict to begin using.
-And we introduce our clients to a community of recovering addicts that provide the support and accountability necessary for lasting recovery.
+We provide counseling to address the mental health of our clients and the possible causes of the initial drug abuse.
+We also introduce our clients to a community of recovering addicts that provide the support and accountability necessary for lasting recovery.